top of page

 Hungarian Rhapsody No. 1 : Sour Cherry Soup with Pálinka

-Pálinka, Hungary's cherished fruit brandy, is more than just a drink—it's a delightful experience!
-This flavorful spirit, made from fermented fruit, embodies the warmth of Hungarian culture and hospitality, enriching daily life with its vibrant essence.
+Pálinka, Hungary's cherished fruit brandy, is more than just a drink, it's a delightful experience!
+This flavourful spirit, made from fermented fruit, embodies the warmth of Hungarian culture and hospitality, enriching daily life with its vibrant essence.

 Nov 3, 20253 min read